Bulgarians in Ukraine: Location and number

 In Ukraine, the number of Bulgarians is estimated at over 140,000 (the 2001 Ukrainian Census counted a total of 204,600 Bulgarians which includes an undetermined number of more recent emigrants).
-Bulgarians comprise the majority in Bolhrad District and are prevalent in the district of Budjak in the Odesa Oblast and throughout the southern part of the country.
-Many Bulgarians have moved to Odesa, the regional capital in recent years.
+Bulgarians comprise the majority in Bolhrad Raion and are prevalent in the historic regions of Budjak and throughout the southern part of the country.
+Many Bulgarians have moved to Odesa, the regional capital, in recent years.

-The Ukrainian Oblasts with the highest number of Bulgarians are:
+The Ukrainian oblasts with the highest number of Bulgarians are: